In the heart of the New Forest lies a quiet, unassuming English village with a spooky history.

 A Tale of Smuggling Treasure Through Burley

-Aside from witches, Burley Village is also fraught with smugglers and tales of treasure.
+Aside from witches and witch shops, Burley Village is also fraught with tales of smugglers and hidden treasure.

 Folklore dictates that the Queen’s Head pub was notorious for 16th Century smugglers.
 And it’s believed that there used to be an old smuggler’s tunnel between the pub and The Burley Manor.
 Found within a hidden cellar in the pub were pistols, bottles and coins… all other treasure has since vanished without a trace.